-Calstone University awards the following degrees: Associate of Arts, Bachelor of Arts, Masters, and Masters in Business Administration.
-Our programs of study prepare students to enter into the competitive professions of Business Management, Business Administration, Fashion Design, and Jewelry Arts.
+Calstone College awards the following degree: Masters in Jewelry Arts.
+Our programs of studies prepare students to enter into the competitive profession.

 Graduates of our programs come out established in the professional practices of their field ready to become innovative and independent contributors to the global market.
-Our degree programs are designed to be relevant, impactful, and challenging and implemented in the classrooms through experienced instructors.
-At Calstone University every degree is meant to help graduates achieve their greatest potential.
+Our degree program is designed to be relevant, impactful, and challenging and implemented in the classrooms through experienced instructors.
+At Calstone College our Master's Degree is meant to help graduates achieve their greatest potential.